Georges St-Pierre Challenged by UFC Champ: ‘I See You Training’

 “The strategy was just believing in myself, just knowing that I have the capability of doing whatever I want.
 Like I said, when I step inside that Octagon, I do what I want, when I want, all the time.
 I just kind of had to stay composed and not force the other situations, stay with my striking.
 I can strike.
 Sometimes I get a little overzealous and I go to what I know, so I had to just stay with my striking and all the finishes are going to materialize like that if I stay with it,” Usman said.

 Usman’s win over Burns at UFC 258 was his 13th win in the welterweight division.
-That’s more than any other fighter in history, including Georges St-Pierre.
+That’s more than any other fighter in history except Georges St-Pierre who had the same number.

 So Usman believes one day he’ll be able to look back on his legendary MMA career the same way “GSP” can today.